-At June 30, 2013, we had approximately \$226.9 million in cash and investments in marketable securities, of which \$25.0 million was restricted in relation to our 12.0% senior secured notes, and \$147.7 million in indebtedness.
-The indebtedness includes \$125.0 million in aggregate principal amount of 12.0% senior secured notes due July 15, 2017, but excludes our long-term liability relating to
+At September 30, 2013, we had approximately \$208.6 million in cash and investments in marketable securities, of which \$25.0 million was restricted in relation to our 12.0% senior secured notes, and \$147.6 million in indebtedness.
+The indebtedness includes \$125.0 million in aggregate principal amount of 12.0% senior secured notes due July 15, 2017, but excludes our long-term liability relating to the sale of future royalties under the Purchase and Sale Agreement with RPI Finance Trust.
+As is further described in Note 4 to our Condensed Consolidated Financial Statements, this royalty obligation liability will generally not be settled in cash, but we expect to be required to make a cash payment of \$7.0 million in 2014 as a specified worldwide net sales threshold of MIRCERA® in 2013 is not expected to be met.

-As of June 30, 2013, we had at least twelve months of working capital to fund our current business plans.
-We expect the clinical development of our proprietary drug candidates including etirinotecan pegol, Amikacin Inhale, NKTR-181, and NKTR-192 will require significant investment in order to continue to advance in clinical development with the objective of entering into a collaboration partnership or obtaining regulatory approval.
+As of September 30, 2013, we had at least twelve months of working capital to fund our current business plans.
+We expect the clinical development of our proprietary drug candidates, including etirinotecan pegol, Amikacin Inhale, NKTR-181, and NKTR-192, will require significant investment in order to continue to advance in clinical development with the objective of entering into a collaboration partnership or obtaining regulatory approval.
 However, we have no credit facility or any other sources of committed capital.
 In addition, while in the past we have received a number of significant payments from license and collaboration agreements and other significant transactions, we do not currently anticipate completing new transactions with substantial upfront payments in the near term.
 Our current business plan is also subject to significant uncertainties and risks as a result of, among other factors, expenses being higher than anticipated, unplanned expenses, cash receipts being lower than anticipated, and the need to satisfy contingent liabilities including litigation matters and indemnification obligations.

-The availability and terms of various financing alternatives substantially depend on the success or failure of our drug development programs including naloxegol, etirinotecan pegol, BAX 855, Amikacin Inhale, NKTR-181, and NKTR-192.
+The availability and terms of various financing alternatives substantially depend on the success or failure of our drug development programs, including naloxegol, etirinotecan pegol, BAX 855, Amikacin Inhale, NKTR-181, and NKTR-192.
 The availability and terms of financing alternatives and any future significant payments from existing or new collaborations all depend on the positive outcome of ongoing or planned clinical studies, whether we or our partners are successful in obtaining health authority approvals in major markets, and if approved, the commercial success of these drugs.
-In particular, we are entitled to up to \$270.0 million of regulatory and commercial launch milestones under our naloxegol license agreement with AstraZeneca, \$95.0 million of which is related to AstraZeneca submitting regulatory approval applications for naloxegol with the FDA and with the EMA and these applications being accepted for review by those health authorities.
-On August 8, 2013, AstraZeneca agreed to submit naloxegol regulatory approval applications with the FDA and the EMA in September 2013, however we are only entitled to the \$95.0 million milestone payments upon acceptance of the regulatory approval applications for review by those health authorities (\$70.0 million based on the FDA acceptance and \$25.0 million based on the EMA acceptance).
+In particular, we are entitled to up to \$245.0 million of regulatory and commercial launch milestones under our naloxegol license agreement with AstraZeneca, \$70.0 million of which is related to AstraZeneca submitting a regulatory approval application for naloxegol with the FDA and this application being accepted for review.
+On September 16, 2013, AstraZeneca filed a NDA with the FDA for naloxegol.
+The FDA typically makes its acceptance determinations regarding NDAs within 60 days after filing, although the outcome and exact timing of such acceptance determination remains subject to the discretion of the FDA.